MichaelrMentele/tinyurl/Journal.md

 run a query where all destinations are nil.

 Script to populate the database namespace.
 In this case 15 million rows.

+Instead of check if something is nil, I can check whether the namespace exists.
+If it doesn't then insert.
+Else error.

+For autogeneration, if there is a gap between.

+1 2 3 4 7 8 9

+One of the problems with this is that I need to store a pointer to the end of the known set of ids.

+Everytime I access the known ID I need to lock it.

+1, 2, 3, 4, 5, 6, Z, abc, ZZZ,
+            ^

+Continually increment last_seen_id until there is no value, then you can return that value.